elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 $ mix ecto.create
 ```

-If we run into issues here, it means we'll have to configure our database in in
+If you run into any issues here, it likely means you'll have to configure the
-the `config/dev.exs` file.
-Since this is the first time we're running a command
+database in the `config/dev.exs` file.

-with our new application, you'll see that it takes some time for the source
+Since this is the first time we're running a command with our new application,
-code to compile.
-Elixir is based on the Erlang virtual machine, and needs to
+we'll see that it takes time for the source code to compile.
+Elixir is based on
-compile the source to bytecode before we can run our programs.
-Don't worry if
+the Erlang virtual machine, and needs to compile the source to bytecode before
-this seems to take a while at first, you'll notice that subsequent commands
+we can run our programs.
+Don't worry if this seems to take a while at first,
-will run much more quickly after this.
+because subsequent commands will run much more quickly after this.

 If the database creation was successful, we'll see the following message at the
 bottom: